ucam-cl-dtg/minibus/README.md

 Instructions on installing and building MiniBus using Eclipse.
 --------------------------------------------------------------

-1. Install Java 1.6 or later on your workstation.
+1. Install the Java JDK 1.6 or later on your workstation.

 2. Download and unzip Eclipse.
 At the time of writing Indigo SR2, EE Edition, was used.